tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 }
 ```

 Great, so far we've told NextJS which pages we want to statically generate.
 Now, we have to refactor the `getStaticProps` function in order to make it more dynamic.
 The way we do so, is by receiving the `params` object from the `getStaticPaths` function.
-In ordor to do that, insert the parameter `context` into the function definition and then extract the `id` from the `params`.
+In order to do that, insert the parameter `context` into the function definition and then extract the `id` from the `params`.

 ```tsx
 export const getStaticProps: GetStaticProps = async (context) => {